reactjs/react.dev/content/docs/hooks-reference.md

 Returns a [memoized](https://en.wikipedia.org/wiki/Memoization) value.

-Pass a "create" function and an array of inputs. `useMemo` will only recompute the memoized value when one of the inputs has changed.
+Pass a "create" function and an array of inputs. `useMemo` will only re-compute the memoized value when one of the inputs has changed.
 This optimization helps to avoid expensive calculations on every render.

 If no array is provided, a new value will be computed whenever a new function instance is passed as the first argument.
 (With an inline function, on every render.)